Whirligig beetle: Behavior and morphological adaptations

 The beetles could use the waves generated by their moving as a sort of radar to detect the position of object on the water surface around them.
 This technique could be used to detect prey or to avoid colliding each other.

 The adult beetles carry a bubble of air trapped beneath their elytra.
 This allows them to dive and swim under well-oxygenated water for indefinite periods if necessary.
 The mechanism is sophisticated and amounts to a physical gill.
 In practice though, their ecological adaptation is for the adults to scavenge and hunt on the water surface, so they seldom stay down for long.
 The larvae have paired plumose tracheal gills on each of the first eight abdominal segments.

-Generally, gyrinids lay their eggs under water, attached to water plants, typically in rows.
+Generally, gyrinids lay their eggs underwater, attached to water plants, typically in rows.
 Like the adults, the larvae are active predators, largely benthic inhabitants of the stream bed and aquatic plants.
 They have long thoracic legs with paired claws.
 Their mandibles are curved, pointed, and pierced with a sucking canal.
 In this they resemble the larvae of many other predatory water beetles, such as the Dytiscidae.
 Mature larvae pupate in a cocoon that also is attached to water plants.